Status of forces agreement: Host nation concerns

-Soon after the rapes and other instances, the peninsula wide military curfew was reinstated.
+As of 2011, American military authorities were allowing South Korea to charge and prosecute American soldiers in South Korean courts.
+Two U.S, soldiers were accused of rapes in separate incidents in October 2011, prompting the imposition of a peninsula-wide curfew for U.S. troops.
+A U.S. soldier was alleged to have committed arson in a bar in Seoul in November 2011, and another soldier was sentenced to three years in prison in June 2012 by a Daegu district court after being convicted of rape.
+Also in November 2011, a Uijeongbu district court sentenced a soldier who had been caught on camera committing an exceptionally brutal rape to ten years in prison.
+That same court had earlier sentenced a Korean man to less than four years in prison for the rape of a female U.S. soldier, but the disparity was explained as being due to the level of violence in the rape by the U.S. soldier.
+On review, the three-year sentence was suspended and the ten year sentence was upheld.

-Criminal accusations against off-duty servicemembers are generally considered subject to local jurisdiction, depending on specific provisions of the SOFA.
+Criminal accusations against off-duty service members are generally considered subject to local jurisdiction, depending on specific provisions of the SOFA.
 However, details of these provisions can still prompt issues.
-In Japan, for example, the SOFA includes the provision that service members are not turned over to the local authorities until they are charged in a court.
+In Japan, for example, the SOFA includes the requirement that service members are not turned over to the local authorities until they are charged in court.
 In a number of cases, local officials have complained that this impedes their ability to question suspects and investigate the crime.
 American officials allege that the Japanese police use coercive interrogation tactics and are concerned more with attaining a high conviction rate than finding "justice".
 American authorities also note the difference in police investigation powers, as well as the judiciary.
 No lawyer can be present in investigation discussions in Japan, though a translator is provided, and no mention made of an equivalent to America's Miranda rights.
 Another issue is the lack of jury trials in Japan, previous to 2009 all trials were decided by a judge or panel of judges.
 Currently, Japan uses a lay judge system in some criminal trials.
 For these reasons American authorities insist that service members be tried in military tribunals and reject article 98 of the Rome Statute of the International Criminal Court.